KU Editorial Style Guide

 Regions: A storm system that developed in the Midwest is spreading eastward.
 It will bring showers to the East Coast by morning and to the entire Northeast by late in the day.
 The three Middle Atlantic states are New Jersey, New York and Pennsylvania.
 Also, mid-Atlantic.

-Avoid descriptions that connote pity, such as afflicted with, battling or suffers from multiple sclerosis.
+Avoid descriptions that suggest pity, such as afflicted with, battling or suffers from multiple sclerosis.
 Rather, has multiple sclerosis, was able to walk again.
 Avoid clichés such as inspiring and brave.

 discreet, discrete — Discreet means prudent, circumspect: “I’m afraid I was not very discreet,” she wrote.